pedrodominguesfernandes/showcase/README.md

 # showcase
-Some information from private projects I have in GitHub
+Just a public projects among the private ones I have in GitHub